hassan-ak/bootcamp2021c06/Readme.md

-# bootcamp2021c06 - Publishing Packages on NPM
+# bootcamp2021c06 - Fast Track Review of TypeScript - Publishing Packages - Publishing Packages on NPM

-## Publishing Packages
+## Publishing Packages on NPM
+- Publish packages on NPM
+  - as local package
+  - as global package

 ### Sections